Georgia Certified Landscape Professional

 What If I Don't Pass Everything?

-If you pass one portion of the exam, you do not have to repeat that portion as long as you attempt to retake the portion you did not pass within one year from the initial test date.
+If you pass only one portion of the exam, you do not have to repeat that portion as long as you attempt to retake the portion you did not pass within one year from the initial test date.
 You must register to retake the exam.
 The re-test fee is $45 per attempt.

 What If I Can't Take The Test On The Date I Registered?

-Just notify Tami Boyle at [email protected] or 770-233-6107 and we will shift your test date to the next opportunity.
+Contact Kimberly Allen at email@example.com or 770-233-6107 and we will shift your test date to the next opportunity.

 What Do I Need To Bring To The Exam?